Canals in Ukraine: North Crimean

+Dnipro–Donbas

-Equally important is the Dnieper-Donbas Canal, which is for water supply of Kharkiv and cities of the Donets basin as well as land irrigation.
+Equally important is the Dnipro – Donbas Canal, which is for water supply of Kharkiv and cities of the Donets basin as well as land irrigation.
 It starts from the Dniprodzerzhynsk Water Reservoir on the Dnieper then runs through the valleys of the river Orel and Orelka towards the Krasnopavlivske Water Reservoir, then further to the Siversky Donets near the city of Izyum.
 The first stage of the canal, which is over 260 km long, was built in 1970-1981.
 Next the canal passes almost to Donetsk city and has a length of 263 km.

+Siverskyi Donets–Donbas

-The Siversky Donets - Donbas Canal, designed to supply 25 m3 per second of water, was put into service in 1958.
+The Siverskyi Donets – Donbas Canal, designed to supply 25 m3 per second of water, was put into service in 1958.

+Kakhovka

-The Kakhovka Canal stretches from the Kakhovka Reservoir upstream of Kakhovka across the Pontic steppes almost to the Molochna estuary (liman) and has a length of 130 km.
+The Kakhovka Canal stretches from former Kakhovka Reservoir upstream of Kakhovka across the Pontic steppes almost to the Molochna estuary (liman) and has a length of 130 km.
 The canal was constructed in 1980 for irrigation of agricultural lands.
 It is also used for water supply to populated places.
 Its flow rate is up to 520 m3.
 Around the lands of Askania Nova for environmental measures was built a vertical drainage around whole contour of the reserve.

+Dnipro–Kryvyi Rih

-The Dnieper - Kryvyi Rih Canal stretches from the Kakhovka Reservoir near the village of Marianske (Dnipropetrovsk Oblast) towards the region of Kryvyi Rih and has a total length of over 40 km.
+The Dnipro – Kryvyi Rih Canal stretches from the Kakhovka Reservoir near the village of Marianske (Dnipropetrovsk Oblast) towards the region of Kryvyi Rih and has a total length of over 40 km.
 It is designed for water supply of Kryvbas and irrigation of surrounding farmlands.
 It was built in 1957-1961 and reconstructed in 1975-1979.
 The total volume of water supplied by the canal for the purposes of water supply is 929000000 m3, for irrigation - 93000000 m3 per year.

+Dnipro–Inhulets

-The Dnieper-Inhulets Canal (Kirovohrad Oblast) runs from the Kremenchuk Water Reservoir on the Dnieper to the Inhulets River, has a length of 40 km, and is used for irrigation and water supply.
+The Dnipro – Inhulets Canal (Kirovohrad Oblast) runs from the Kremenchuk Water Reservoir on the Dnieper to the Inhulets River, has a length of 40 km, and is used for irrigation and water supply.